 Bilateral Economic Relations

 U.S. trade with Kiribati is limited.
 Kiribati is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access to U.S. fishing vessels in exchange for a license fee paid by U.S. industry.
 Under a separate Economic Assistance Agreement associated with the Treaty, the United States government currently provides $21 million per year to Pacific Island parties.
 The majority of U.S. tourists to Kiribati visit Christmas Island (Kiritimati) in the Line Islands on fishing and diving vacations.

 Kiribati's Membership in International Organizations

-Kiribati and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and Asian Development Bank.
+Kiribati and the United States belong to a number of the same international organizations, including the United Nations, the International Monetary Fund, the World Bank, the Asian Development Bank, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
 Kiribati also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.

 Kiribati does not have an embassy in Washington, DC, but opened a mission to the United Nations in New York in 2013.

 More information about Kiribati is available from the Department of State and other sources, some of which are listed here: